fluencelabs/examples/marine-examples/README.md

 You can build, inspect and test the project as outlined in the [Greeting Example](#Greeting-Example).

 ## Multiservice Marine Test example
 In the examples above we used the `marine_test` macro to test a service.
-This example illustrates another ability of the `marine_test` macro: it allows testing several services at once.
-To show that we will create couple of services: a producer service which will create some data, and consumer service which will process the data.
-Then write a test that ensures that if we pass data through this pipeline it will correcty processed.
+This example illustrates another ability of the `marine_test` macro: testing several services at once.
+To show that we will create couple of services: a producer service which will create some data, and a consumer service which will process the data.
+Then write a test that ensures that the consumer properly processed data from the producer.

-We created two services: the producer, which generates some data, and a consumer, which processes data from the producer and returns a result.
-Let's look at the code now:
+Let's look at the services and test now:

 Producer:
 ```rust